 Yes, we do accept CTP claims and provide treatment accordingly.
 However, we do not bill your insurance company directly.
 You will be required to pay the full consultation fee on the day of your visit.
 You will then be provided with a receipt to seek reimbursement from your insurance company.
 For more information, visit our CTP page.

 We accept payments through cash, Visa and MasterCard, and HICAPS payments.
 We do not currently accept American Express.
+We also can access NDIS funding and Work Cover.

 We ask that you provide 24 hours notice for cancellations or rescheduling appointments where possible.
 However we know the unexpected can often happen, so a courtesy phone call if you are going to miss an appointment is always appreciated.